mckomo/metaxa/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake` to run the tests.
+Then, run `bin/test` to run the tests.

 ## Contributing